-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having imatinib.
-Tell your doctor about any medicines you’re taking, including over-the-counter drugs, complementary therapies| and herbal drugs.
+Some medicines, including those you can buy in a shop or chemist, can be harmful when you are taking imatinib.
+They may make imatinib less effective or increase the side effects it can cause.
+Tell your doctor and check with your pharmacist about any medicines you’re taking, including over-the-counter drugs such as paracetamol, complementary therapies and herbal drugs.

-It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.
-During office hours you can contact the clinic or ward where you had your treatment.
+It’s a good idea to know who you can contact if you have any problems or experience side effects when you’re at home.
+During office hours, you can contact the clinic where you had your treatment.
 Your specialist nurse or doctor will tell you who to contact during the evening or at weekends.

 This page has been compiled using information from a number of reliable sources, including the electronic Medicines Compendium (eMC; medicines.org.uk).
 If you’d like further information on the sources we use, please feel free to contact us.

 This information was reviewed by a medical professional.

 Thanks to people like you